nicolasdeory/LED-AnimationDesigner/README.md

 # LED-AnimationDesigner
-A simple web interface that simplifies making animations for LED strips.
+A simple web interface that simplifies making animations for LED strips and keyboards.
 [Try it here.](https://nicolasdeory.github.io/LED-AnimationDesigner/)

 ## Usage
 Specify the number of LEDs you wish to make an animation for.
 A black LED strip will appear.
 Click on any LED to select it, and choose a color for the light with the color picker.
+**If you want to make animations designed for keyboards, set the LED count to -1.**

 ## Keyboard control
 Press the left and right arrow keys to change the selected LED.